-SUNY Orange is authorized under Federal Law to enroll non-immigrant students.
+This college is authorized under Federal Law to enroll nonimmigrant students.

 Students who have attended or graduated from secondary school and/or universities outside of the United States must follow the College's general application process.

 In addition, read the instructions below and follow those that pertain to you.